 Spider Plant Fertilizer

 To care for your spider plant, be sure it is planted in a well-draining, well-aerating potting medium.
 Water throughout the growing season on a regular basis and mist the plant occasionally, as they enjoy the humidity.
 If your water is from city sources, it is most likely chlorinated and probably fluoridated as well.
 Both of these chemicals can result in tip burn.
 Allow tap water to sit at room temperature for at least 24 hours or use rainwater or distilled water to irrigate spider plants.

 Spider plants are native to South Africa and are prolific growers and producers of a multitude of plantlets.
 The plantlets are basically a spider plant baby and can be easily snipped from the parent and rooted in water or damp potting soil to become yet another spider plant.
 All that aside, do spider plants need fertilizer as well?

 How to Fertilize Spider Plants

 There is some discrepancy in the number of times you should feed your spider plant during the growing season.
-Some sources say once a week, while others says every 2-4 weeks.
+Some sources say once a week, while others say every 2-4 weeks.
 The common trend seems to be that over-fertilizing will cause more damage than underfeeding.
 I would go for a happy medium of every 2 weeks with a liquid fertilizer.